RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Decision:

+The list of ids must be a permutation of the list of indices.

+### Consequences

+- We can cause the host to re-order the knobs on the generated GUI when we publish an update for a plugin.
+That includes inserting knobs at arbitrary positions.
+Using index == id (like in VST2), that would be impossible.

+- The back-and-forth mapping between index and id can simply be implemented by a pair of std::vector<clap_id>, std::vector<uint32_t> of length N where N is the number of parameters.
+  Using the permutation map, accessing parameters by id or index is simple and fast - O(1) in both directions.
+No need to pull in a hash table or anything complicated like that.

+- I guess, that obviates the "cookie" facility as well (which, I suppose, has the purpose of allowing plugins to speed up the lookup of a parameter (object) by id (by avoiding the lookup altogether))

+### Implementation

 The class ClapPluginWithParams has a `std::vector<clap_param_info>` where it stores all the parameter infos.
 The storage index in that vector *is* the index of the paramter that the host uses when requesting the plugin to fill out thet struct.
 The class has also a `std::vector<double>` in which it stores the values of the parameters.
 In this vector, the id (*not* the index) is used to address a particular parameter.
-The ids must also be numbers in 0...N-1.
+When we want to index our parameter value array by the id and we want to use a length N array for the values as well, then the ids must also be numbers in 0...N-1.
 They can be different from the indices, though.
-That means: the list of ids must be a permutation of the list of indices.
-That is the decision that I have made for assigning the ids.

-### Consequences